smsapi/php-recruitment-task/README.md

  - Should be aware that each vehicle take up different amount of parking spots.
  - Should have a display board showing any free parking spot for each vehicle type.
  - The system should support a per-hour parking model.
- - Should notify drivers about ending parking time.
+ - Should notify drivers about the upcoming end of parking time.

 ### Shoulds